Kuvick1337/uModeler/README.md

 * _IndexController_: delivers the modeler application.
 Thymeleaf is used to simply refer to the _index.html_ file.
 * _ExportController_: converts the model sent by the frontend to a SVG file and sends it back to the client to download.
 * _SaveController_: converts the model sent by the frontend to a pure XML file and sends it back to the client to download.
-* _uLearnController_: handels loading and storing to uLearn
+* _uLearnController_: handels loading and storing to uLearn  TODO